awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-kinesis-analytics-destination.md

 1. Choose **Save and run SQL** to re\-run the query you ran in [Step 5: Run a SQL Query](event-publishing-kinesis-analytics-sql.md)\.

-   Amazon Kinesis Data Analytics attempts to process event data it receives from the Kinesis Firehose delivery stream\.
+   Amazon Kinesis Data Analytics attempts to process event data it receives from the Kinesis Data Firehose delivery stream\.
 If you encounter the **No rows have arrived yet** error, ensure that you are still sending emails so that Amazon Kinesis Data Analytics has email sending events to process\.

    As Amazon Kinesis Data Analytics processes records, results appear in the **Real\-time analytics** tab\.
-Amazon Kinesis Data Analytics automatically saves the results to the Amazon S3 bucket that you specified when you set up the Kinesis Firehose delivery stream in step 1\.
+Amazon Kinesis Data Analytics automatically saves the results to the Amazon S3 bucket that you specified when you set up the Kinesis Data Firehose delivery stream in step 1\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/event_publishing_tutorial_kinesis_analytics_sql.png)

 1. To retrieve the results, go to the [Amazon S3 console](https://console.aws.amazon.com/s3/)\.

-1. Choose the Amazon S3 bucket that is associated with the Kinesis Firehose delivery stream that the Amazon Kinesis Data Analytics application uses as its destination\.
+1. Choose the Amazon S3 bucket that is associated with the Kinesis Data Firehose delivery stream that the Amazon Kinesis Data Analytics application uses as its destination\.

 1. Navigate to the data, which, by default, is organized in a folder hierarchy based on the date the results are saved to the bucket\.